Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 The rest of the statements follow straightforwardly. \end{proof} \begin{lemma} Under the correspondence of Lemma \ref{main_idea}, we have a one-to-one correspondence between orbits of $G^{L^0}$ in $\Phi_{G,X}(\Sigma,L)$ and equivalence classes of groupoid functors $f_\F\colon \pi_1(\Sigma,\Sigma_L^0) \to X // G$, considered up to natural transformations. \end{lemma} \begin{proof} Cf. \cite[\S 4.3.1]{companion}.
 These calculations only require checking compatibility between the languages of functors and natural transformations and that of vertex operators. \end{proof}

-{Given a groupoid $\Gamma$, we let $B_{\Gamma}$ be its classifying space.
+{Given a groupoid $\Gamma$, we let $B_{\Gamma}$ be its classifying space {\cite{Willerton}}.
 Classifying spaces of groupoids are particular cases of classifying spaces of crossed complexes, as defined in \cite{Brown_Higgins,brown_hha,martins_porter07}.}

 { Cf. \cite[\S 5.2]{companion}.
-We will now use \cite[Theorem A]{Brown_Higgins} (see also \cite[Theorem 7.16]{brown_hha} and \cite[\S 11.4.iii]{Brown_Higgins_Sivera}). {This theorem gives a canonical identification between the set of groupoid functors $\pi_1(\Sigma, \Sigma_{L}^0) \to X//G$, considered up to natural transformation\footnote{{In the case of functors between groupoids, crossed complex homotopies, the language of \cite{Brown_Higgins}, boil down to natural transformations between groupoid functors.}}, and homotopy classes of maps $\Sigma \to B_{X//G}$, for any triangulation $L$ of $\Sigma$.
+We will now use \cite[Theorem A]{Brown_Higgins} (see also \cite[Theorem 7.16]{brown_hha} and \cite[\S 11.4.iii]{Brown_Higgins_Sivera}). {This theorem gives a canonical identification between the set of groupoid functors $\pi_1(\Sigma, \Sigma_{L}^0) \to X//G$, considered up to natural transformation\footnote{{In the case of functors between groupoids, crossed complex homotopies (the language of \cite{Brown_Higgins}) boil down to natural transformations between groupoid functors.}}, and homotopy classes of maps $\Sigma \to B_{X//G}$, for any triangulation $L$ of $\Sigma$.
 This permits us to see that the ground-state space of the $\GoXo$-model is canonically independent of the chosen triangulation $L$ of $\Sigma$. }}

 \begin{theorem} Consider a pair of finite groups $G$ and $X$, with $G$ acting on $X$ by automorphisms.
-Let $\Sigma$ be an oriented surface with a triangulation $L$. { There is a canonical isomorphism between the ground-state space of the \HHK\ model for $\GoXo$ and the free vector space on the set of} homotopy classes of maps $\Sigma$ into $B_{X // G}$, the classifying space of the groupoid $X // G$.
-In particular the ground-state space of the model is canonically independent of the triangulation $L$ of $\Sigma$. \end{theorem} \begin{proof} This follows directly by applying Brown-Higgins classification theorem \cite[Theorem A]{Brown_Higgins}.
-For explanation see \cite[\S 5.2]{companion}\cite{martins_porter07}. \end{proof}
+Let $\Sigma$ be an oriented surface with a triangulation $L$, {with a total order on the set of vertices, and consider the adequate cell decomposition in Lemma \ref{lem:adequatefromtriang}}. {There is a canonical isomorphism between the ground-state space of the \HHK\ model for $\GoXo$ and the free vector space on the set of} homotopy classes of maps from $\Sigma$ to $B_{X // G}$, the classifying space of the groupoid $X // G$.
+In particular the ground-state space of the model is canonically independent of the triangulation $L$ of $\Sigma$. \end{theorem} \begin{proof} This follows directly by applying Brown-Higgins classification theorem \cite[Theorem A]{Brown_Higgins}{\cite[Theorem 11.4.19]{Brown_Higgins_Sivera}.} For explanation see \cite[\S 5.2]{companion}, \cite{martins_porter07} {and \cite[\S 8.2]{martins_porter21}}. \end{proof}